dritchie/adnn/README.md

 # adnn
 adnn provides Javascript-native neural networks on top of general scalar/tensor reverse-mode automatic differentiation.
 You can use just the AD code, or the NN layer built on top of it.
-This architecture makes it easy to define big, complex numerical computations and compute derivatives w.r.t. their inputs/parameters.
+This architecture makes it easy to define big, complex numerical computations and compute derivatives w.r.t. their inputs/parameters. adnn also includes utilities for optimizing/training the parameters of such computations.

-adnn is not an optimization library--it does not (currently) provide any methods for optimizing the parameters of neural nets / big differentiable computations (e.g. SGD, AdaGrad).
-However, these algorithms are simple to implement on top of adnn.

 ### Examples ###